 Check your assumptions against historical data and industry benchmarks.
 This reality check helps ensure your scenarios are plausible, not just wishful thinking.

-For example, if your optimistic scenario assumes 50% revenue growth but your industry average is 15%, you might need to adjust your expectations or explain why your company is so different.
+If your optimistic scenario assumes 50% revenue growth but your industry average is 15%, you might need to adjust your expectations or explain why your company is so different.

 Evaluating Scenario Planning Tools for Different Business Sizes